aawnu/php-ga4/README.md

     api_secret: 'xYzzX_xYzzXzxyZxX',
     debug: true|false
 );

+// You can set CONSENT here if not done through the gtat.js
+// Read full docs here: https://support.google.com/tagmanager/answer/13802165
+$consent = $analytics->consent(); // returns a consent handler

+// Sets consent for sending user data from the request's events and user properties to Google for advertising purposes.
+$consent->setAdUserDataPermission();
+$consent->getAdUserDataPermission();
+$consent->clearAdUserDataPermission();

+// Sets consent for personalized advertising for the user.
+$consent->setAdPersonalizationPermission();
+$consent->getAdPersonalizationPermission();
+$consent->clearAdPersonalizationPermission();
 ```

 ### Data flow

 `session_id` > Google Analytics does not specify a required type of **session or user id**.
 You are free to use any kind of **unique identifier** you want; the catch, however, is that Google Analytics populates some internal data with `gtag.js`, that is then referenced to their `_ga` cookie session id.
-Just be aware that `gtag.js` is using *client-side Javascript* and can therefore have some **GDPR complications** as requests back to Google Analytics contains client information; such as their IP Address.
+Just be aware that `gtag.js` is using _client-side Javascript_ and can therefore have some **GDPR complications** as requests back to Google Analytics contains client information; such as their IP Address.

 1. Acquire proper GDPR Consent
 2. Client/GTAG.js sends session_start and first_visit to GA4